almafrank/InfrastructureProject/README.md

 🔧 What the Script Does
 The install.sh script automates:

-Installing OpenTofu and running:
+- Installing OpenTofu and running

-tofu init
-tofu apply -auto-approve
-Generating or using an existing SSH key:
+- Generating or using an existing SSH key

-ssh-keygen -t rsa -b 4096 -C "aws-instance" -f ~/.ssh/InfraProj-cocloudshell-key -N "" Updating terraform.tfvars with your current IP:
+- Updating terraform.tfvars with your current IP

-curl -s ifconfig.me
-Updating Ansible inventory using Terraform outputs:
+- Updating Ansible inventory using Terraform outputs

-tofu output -raw public_Ec2_instance_public_ip tofu output -raw public_Ec2_instance2_public_ip tofu output -raw private_Ec2_instance_private_ip Replacing IPs in the inventory and playbooks:
+- Replacing IPs in the inventory and playbooks

-sed -i ...
-Installing Ansible:
+- Installing Ansible

-sudo dnf update -y
-sudo dnf install -y ansible
-Running playbooks to configure servers:
+- Running playbooks to configure servers

-ansible-playbook -i inventory python_setup.yml ansible-playbook -i inventory postgres_setup.yml ansible-playbook -i inventory app_setup.yml

 9. Accessing the Application
 Once the script finishes and the app is deployed, open: